abdelp/custom-authentication-with-devise/README.md

 # Customize Devise authentication with Active Storage

-> This repo is to have the source code of my [tutorial]() about how to customize the Devise Gem authentication using Active Storage
+> This repo is to have the source code of my [tutorial](https://hackernoon.com/how-to-customize-devise-authentication-with-active-storage-5t1b34wz) about how to customize the Devise Gem authentication using Active Storage with a few extra improvements to the UX.

 ## Built With